opensafely-core/opencodelists/codelists/scripts/README.md

 NOTE: the token user must be a member of the relevant organisation on OpenCodelists.

-## XLSX file format
+## File format

-Provide a path to an xlsx file, which should contain at least one sheet, with at least columns (these can be aliased using the [config](#config)):
+Provide a path to an xlsx or tab/comma-delimited file (.txt files must state `delimiter` in config), which should contain at least one sheet, with at least columns (these can be aliased using the [config](#config)):
  - coding_system
  - codelist_name
  - code